Hi and welcome to Spiritual Sobriety.

 Dukkha is typically defined in the West as suffering,

-While sukkha,
+While sukha,

-The Pali term and opposite,
+The Pali term,

-Defines the feeling of ease and well-being that we experience when we are not in suffering.
+Which defines feelings of ease and well-being that we experience when we are not in suffering.

 And steps 10,